Church of St Michael and All Angels, Aberystwyth: Architecture

-The "large and prosperous church" is built to a three-nave plan, with a vestry and a West tower.
+The "large and prosperous church" is built on a three-nave plan, with a vestry and a West tower.
 A planned spire was never built.
 The construction materials are York sandstone rubble and Westmoreland slate roofs.
 The style is Gothic Revival, drawing on English Decorated Gothic.
-Thomas Lloyd, Julian Orbach and Robert Scourfield, in their Carmarthenshire and Ceredigion volume in the Pevsner Buildings of Wales series, consider it was "old-fashioned", even at the time of its construction.
+Thomas Lloyd, Julian Orbach and Robert Scourfield, in their Carmarthenshire and Ceredigion volume in the Pevsner Buildings of Wales series, consider it "old-fashioned", even at the time of its construction.

 The interior is faced with Bath limestone and decorated with banding in a contrasting red sandstone.
 It contains a chancel rood screen by W. D. Caröe dating from the early 20th century.
 Carved panels in a memorial chapel at the front of the church commemorate the dead of Aberystwyth from the First and Second World Wars.
 The chapel was constructed in 1992 and involved the moving of the rood screen.
 The stained glass is mainly by Alfred Hemming, although the East window is the work of Heaton, Butler and Bayne.
 St Michael's is a Grade II listed building.